Uncaria tomentosa: Taxonomy

 Pl.
 CLXXX Florae Columbiae with U. tomentosa on the right.

 There are two species of cat's claw commonly used in North America and Europe, Uncaria tomentosa and Uncaria guianensis, having different properties and uses.
 The two are frequently confused but U. tomentosa is the more commonly used in traditional medicine.
 U. tomentosa is further divided into two chemotypes that remain under preliminary research for their properties and compounds.
 There are other plants which are known as cat's claw (or uña de gato) in Mexico and Latin America; however, they are entirely different plant species, belonging to neither the genus Uncaria, nor to the family Rubiaceae.

 Phytochemicals

 Phytochemicals in Uncaria tomentosa root bark include oxindole and indole alkaloids, glycosides, organic acids, proanthocyanidins, sterols, and triterpenes, glycosides, tannins, polyphenols, catechins, rhynchophylline, and beta-sitosterol.

 Traditional medicine

-Cat's claw bark has been used as a traditional medicine in South American countries over centuries for its supposed health benefits, and is a common herbal supplement.
+Cat's claw bark has been used as a traditional medicine in South America countries over centuries for its supposed health benefits, and is a common herbal supplement.
 There is no high-quality clinical evidence that it has any benefit in treating human diseases.